 Dr Jane Goodall DBE

-Dr. Goodall has been the subject of countless documentaries, a large-screen format film and has also featured in many National Geographic specials.
-She has received countless honours and accolades from governments, nonprofits, universities, and professional organizations, including the Kyoto Prize, the Medal of Tanzania and the Legion d’Honor.
+Dr Goodall has been the subject of countless documentaries, a large-screen format film and has also featured in many National Geographic specials.
+She has received countless honours and accolades from governments, nonprofits, universities, and professional organisations, including the Kyoto Prize, the Medal of Tanzania and the Legion d’Honor.

 Today Dr Goodall travels 300 days a year, visiting the Jane Goodall Institutes in 24 countries, talking to universities, corporations and the general public about her life’s work and the fact that every one of us makes a difference every day and it is up to each one of us to think about the kind of difference we make.